mcatta/sleep/README.md

 This is a pet project we are building a Audio Player that reproduce a playlist hosted on Firebase Storage.

-Features "Wanna be"
+Features done:
-- reproduce audio player
+- reproduce audio player from Firebase Storage
 - allow the user to reproduce the playlist on display off
 - allow the user to set a timer that stops the playlist

+Features "Wanna be"
+- Add statistics

 ### Technology 🔮
 - Android Clean Architecture